DanielVagner/Demo---Angular-17/README.md

 SSR in Angular v17 has been optimized for faster rendering and reduced time-to-first-byte (TTFB).
 The demo includes examples of SSR configurations and optimizations that leverage these improvements for SEO and performance.

+### Angular Signals

+Angular Signals is a system that granularly tracks how and where your state is used throughout an application, allowing the framework to optimize rendering updates.

 ### Improved Form Validation

 Angular v17 enhances form validation mechanisms, offering more intuitive and flexible validation processes.
 The demo application demonstrates these improvements, providing examples of custom validators and validation strategies.